Do you want to import/export your widget settings in WordPress?

-Similarly, let’s say you are moving a WordPress site and want to save widget settings, so they can be used easily later on.
+Similarly, let’s say you are moving a WordPress site and want to save widget settings so they can be used easily later in your new theme.

-Lastly, this method also comes in handy if you want to save your widget settings as a backup when changing WordPress themes or testing different widget layouts.
+Lastly, this method also comes in handy if you want to save your widget settings as a backup when changing WordPress themes or testing different widget layouts in your current theme.

-That being said, let’s take a look at how to easily import/export widget settings in WordPress.
+That being said, let’s look at how to easily import/export widget settings in WordPress.

 How to Import and Export Widget Settings in WordPress

-The first thing you need to do is install and activate the Widget Importer & Exporter plugin.
+WordPress doesn’t come with a default function to import/export widget settings.
+Instead, you will need to install the Widget Importer & Exporter plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit the Tools » Widget Importer & Exporter page and click on the ‘Export Widgets’ button.
+Upon activation, you need to visit the Tools » Widget Importer & Exporter page in your WordPress admin dashboard and click on the ‘Export Widgets’ button.

 You can now switch back to the website where you want to import the widgets.

-Again, you would need to first install and activate the Widget Importer & Exporter plugin.
-After that, head over to the Tools » Widget Importer & Exporter page to import your widgets.
+Again, you must install and activate the Widget Importer & Exporter plugin first.
+After that, head over to the Tools » Widget Importer & Exporter page to import your WordPress widgets.

 From here, you can click on the ‘Choose File’ button to select and upload the .wie file you downloaded earlier.